pew/hitchhikers-guide/gist/runbook - ubuntu dist-upgrade.md

 tags:
 ---

-# playbook - ubuntu dist-upgrade
+# runbook - ubuntu dist-upgrade

 upgrading ubuntu and managing configuration file changes, you might also want to use tools such as [etckeeper](https://etckeeper.branchable.com/)